How To Add Charts And Graphs To WordPress

 Visualizer URL

-You can install the plugin from your WP dashboard (see further down the page), or download the Visualizer plugin from the link below:
+You can install the plugin inside your WordPress dashboard (we will explain how to do this further down the page), or access and download the WP Visualizer plugin from the link below:

 http://wordpress.org/plugins/visualizer

-WordPress Visualizer is a simple, easy to use and powerful plugin for WordPress that lets you create, manage and insert appealing and dynamic charts into your WordPress posts and pages in a few simple steps.
+The Visualizer plugin is a simple, easy to use and powerful tool that allows you to create, manage and insert great-looking graphs into your WordPress posts and pages with just a few simple steps.

-WordPress Visualizer also contains a variety of built-in optimized for all your data visualization needs, including:
+The plugin also contains a variety of charts optimized for all your data visualization needs, including:

 - Line chart